ShahriarDipu/simple-playstore/README.md

-# 📱 AppVerse
+# Hero.io

-AppVerse is a modern, responsive web application that showcases popular apps in a clean app-store–style interface.
+Hero.io is a modern, responsive web application that showcases popular apps in a clean app-store–style interface.
 Users can browse apps, search in real time, view detailed app information, install apps using localStorage, and manage their installed apps seamlessly.

 ---